phpMussel/phpMussel/_docs/readme.nl.INCOMPLETE.md

 ###6. <a name="SECTION6"></a>CONFIGURATIEOPTIES
-The following is a list of variables found in the `phpmussel.ini` configuration file of phpMussel, along with a description of their purpose and function.
+Het volgende is een lijst van variabelen die in de `phpmussel.ini` configuratiebestand van phpMussel, samen met een beschrijving van hun doel en functie.

 ####"general" (Categorie)
-General configuration for phpMussel.
+Algemene configuratie voor phpMussel.

 "script_password"
 - As a convenience, phpMussel will allow certain functions (including the ability to update phpMussel on-the-fly) to be manually triggered via POST, GET and QUERY.
 However, as a security precaution, to do this, phpMussel will expect a password to be included with the command, as to ensure that it's you, and not someone else, attempting to manually trigger these functions.
 Set script_password to whatever password you would like to use.
 If no password is set, manual triggering will be disabled by default.
 Use something you will remember but which is hard for others to guess.
-- Has no influence in CLI mode.
+- Heeft geen invloed in CLI-modus.

 "logs_password"
 - The same as script_password, but for viewing the contents of scan_log and scan_kills.
 Having separate passwords can be useful if you want to give someone else access to one set of functions but not the other.
-- Has no influence in CLI mode.
+- Heeft geen invloed in CLI-modus.

 "cleanup"
 - Unset script variables and cache after execution.
 If you aren't using the script beyond the initial scanning of uploads, should set to yes, to minimize memory usage.
 If you are using the script for purposes beyond the initial scanning of uploads, should set to no, to avoid unnecessarily reloading duplicate data into memory.
 In general practise, it should probably be set to yes, but, if you do this, you won't be able to use the script for anything other than scanning file uploads.
-- Has no influence in CLI mode.
+- Heeft geen invloed in CLI-modus.

 "scan_log"
 - Filename of file to log all scanning results to.
 Specify a filename, or leave blank to disable.